Matped/myportfolio/README.md

  # Week 5: 28/02/2022 - 04/03/2022
  - Motivation and energy dropped, not done much besides some more MVVM structuring etc.

+ # Week 6: 07/03/2022 - 11/03/2022
+ - MVVM implementation in app.
+ - Raspberry Pi control setup with VNC software.
+ - Setup of python and spyder IDE in raspberry pi.
+ - API and crud methods building.
+ - Implementation of spotipy to find songs, playlists and artists in the spotify API.
 ```